widelands/widelands/doc/sphinx/source/introduction.rst

 Every time widelands samples the current statistics, it will call the ``calculator`` function for each player and expects an unsigned integer value back.
-Note that the argument ``p`` in the calculator function **isn't** an object of :class:`~wl.game.Player` so you can not

 Debug console
 ^^^^^^^^^^^^^

-In widelands debug builds you can open a debug console by pressing ``F6``.
-You can enter Lua commands here that act in the global environment: That is if you are in a scenario you can access the global variables and alter all Lua objects that are in the global scope:
+In widelands debug builds you can open a debug console by pressing ``SHIFT+CTRL+SPACE``.
+You can enter Lua commands here that act in the global
+environment: That is if you are in a scenario you can access the global variables and alter all Lua objects that are in the global scope:

 .. code-block:: lua